 It's possible to see Snake in a box on the CD connecting bridge.
-If you shoot him he gets a ! mark above his head and runs away.
-If you call him afterwords, Raiden tells him about it.
+If you shoot him, he gets a ! mark above his head and runs away.
+If you call him afterwards, Raiden tells him about it.
 Snake denies knowing anything about it.
 In a later Codec call about the box, Snake irritably tells Raiden that thanks to him, a couple of his boxes were destroyed.

 See that bell on the wall in just one area of the tanker?
 Shoot it and it dings.

 Shoot the pans in the tanker's kitchen and they each play a different note, making a scale if you shoot them in order.

 When you are taking Emma across water, Raiden tells her to hear his heart in order to keep calm and not drown.
 Take some Diazepam, and Emma's oxygen lowers at a slower pace.

 In the Tanker chapter, the Marine Commandant Scott Dolph is giving a speech in the holds, and there is a countdown onscreen showing how long the speech has left (He sometimes takes a break from it to briefly exercise his troops and if the timer runs out at one point, he even decides to go on for just a little longer.)
 Shoot him with a sleeping dart on the head and the countdown stops until he can continue the speech.